 The Department of Education randomly selects at least 30% of all college students who submit a FAFSA for the verification process, and publishes the Federal Register outlining required documentation needed from students to compare the information reported on the FAFSA.

 Our office notifies students via AP Email and/or AP OneStop if (1) they are selected for verification, (2) our office needs additional information, (3) our office makes FAFSA corrections, or (4) any award offer changes.

 Processing time increases significantly during peak periods (July, August, and January).
 Processing time is typically 7 to 10 business days, but may exceed 10 business days during peak processing times.

 - Select the appropriate form as indicated in the student’s AP OneStop.
 Go to Verification Forms and complete the form electronically.
-'Verification of Identity and Educational Purpose' and 'Affidavit of Citizenship/Immigration Documentation Originality' forms must still be printed, completed, and submitted to our office.
+If required, 'Verification of Identity and Educational Purpose' and 'Affidavit of Citizenship/Immigration Documentation Originality' forms must be printed, completed, and submitted to our office.

-- 2015 Tax Return (signed) or IRS Tax Return Transcript
+- 2016 Signed Tax Return or IRS Tax Return Transcript

 - Student and/or spouse, if married